Skip to content

 • Mechanical properties

-• High young’s modulus: depends on tube diameter, multi-walled or single-walled but not tube chirality.
+Depends on tube diameter, multi-walled or single-walled but not tube chirality.
+Multi-walled CNTs have higher young’s modulus.

 • Sustains higher strain